 In order to set a competitive price for your home, we highly recommend keeping tabs on current market conditions in your area of Texas and take a look at the recent performance of similar properties in your neighborhood.

-The Competitive Market Analysis, or CMA, is a great resource and tool when selling a home.
+A comparative market analysis, or CMA, is a great resource and tool when selling a home.
 It can be used to help determine the list price of the house to give you an upper hand in getting the most for your property.

 A CMA is generally prepared by your real estate agent — and Clever Partner Agents provide this service for free.
 During your home assessment, they will examine factors including your home’s style, square footage, number of bathrooms, and your home’s location.
 Although this can be accomplished over the phone, your realtor will be able to provide a more accurate assessment by physically coming to your home.